 Meet the Team at the Dunedin Wildlife Hospital

-• Dr. Lisa Argilla, Senior Wildlife Veterinarian and Wildlife Hospital Director, is the visionary behind the Dunedin Wildlife Hospital.
-She has been leading the veterinary team since the Hospital’s establishment in 2018.
+Dr. Lisa Argilla, Wildlife Veterinary and Operations Manager, is the visionary behind the Dunedin Wildlife Hospital.
+She has been leading the veterinary team since the hospital was established in 2018 thanks to the enormous contribution of co-founder Jordana Whyte and the many others who have helped make the hospital’s mahi possible.

 Lisa's veterinary training was completed at Massey University where she also completed a 3 year Residency in Avian, Zoo and Wildlife Health, during which time she gained her Membership of the Australian and New Zealand College of Veterinary Surgeons by examinations in Avian Medicine and Surgery.
 She also completed a Masters of Veterinary Science degree where she researched health issues in hoiho/yellow-eyed penguins.
 She spent 5 years in the role of Veterinary Science Manager at The Nest Te Kōhanga Veterinary Hospital at Wellington Zoo before establishing the Dunedin Wildlife Hospital.